The best 4K webcam in 2023

 Want a full view of a room, such as when you’re streaming a physical meeting around a conference table?
 Then the Jabra Panacast 20 is our recommendation.

-Its AI-powered zooming and panning means it automatically includes everyone on the call, without the physical camera needing to move and distracting you.
+Its AI-powered zooming and panning means it automatically includes everyone on the call, without the physical camera needing to move and causing a distraction.
 Plus, while most videoconferencing services don't yet support 4K, the high resolution on offer here means the camera can zoom in on someone (lossless up to 6x) and still produce a Full HD image.

 For more details, see our Jabra Panacast 20 webcam review.